DamienIrving/damienirving.github.io/story.md

-I’ve been an instructor, lesson author and regional coordinator with [The Carpentries](https://carpentries.org/) for many years, co-authored the textbook [*Research Software Engineering with Python*](https://merely-useful.tech/py-rse/), and maintain an online community resource for
-Python users in atmosphere and ocean science ([PyAOS](https://pyaos.github.io/)).
+I’ve been an instructor, lesson author and regional coordinator with [The Carpentries](https://carpentries.org/) for many years, co-authored the textbook [*Research Software Engineering with Python*](https://merely-useful.tech/py-rse/), and maintain the [PyAOS](https://pyaos.github.io/) online community resource for Python users in atmosphere and ocean science.
-I'm also the Communications Coordinator for the Australian Meteorological and Oceanographic Society.
+I'm currently putting these skills to use working as a climate data scientist with the CSIRO Climate Science Centre.

 It's impossible to study climate change and not feel compelled to support political candidates fully committed to addressing the problem,